frtibots/frtibgov-ots/_pages/bottom-links/ai/ai.md

 #  - getRate();
 ---

-## Federal Retirement Thrift Investment Board Compliance Plan for OMB Memoranda M-24-10 – 09/2024
+### Federal Retirement Thrift Investment Board Compliance Plan for OMB Memoranda M-24-10 – 09/2024

-### Prepared by Alex Podpaly, Chief Data and AI Officer
 The Federal Retirement Thrift Investment Board (FRTIB, or the Agency) is taking steps to comply with the AI in Government Act of 2020 and Office of Management and Budget (OMB) Memorandum M-24-10, Advancing Governance, Innovation, and Risk Management for Agency Use of Artificial Intelligence.
 Compliance with M-24-10 also signifies a meaningful step toward responsible Artificial Intelligence (AI) implementation in the Agency’s operations.

 #### STRENGTHENING AI GOVERNANCE